 While state offenses are generally handled by Maryland Circuit Courts, federal crimes are prosecuted in the United States District Court for the District of Maryland, located in Baltimore and Greenbelt.
 Federal appeals take place in the United States Fourth Circuit Court of Appeals, located in Richmond, Virginia.

-Approximately 97 percent of federal criminal cases are resolved by plea bargaining.
-Only about 3 percent are resolved through a jury trial.
-However, this does not mean that all is lost if you are charged with a federal offense.
-It simply solidifies the need for a competent, experienced Maryland federal criminal lawyer who is equipped to handle the challenges of a federal criminal case.
+Approximately 97% of federal criminal cases are resolved by plea bargaining.
+Only about 3% are resolved through a jury trial.
+However, this does not mean that all is lost if someone is charged with a federal offense.
+It simply solidifies the need for a competent Maryland federal criminal attorney who is equipped to handle the challenges of a federal criminal case.

 Being entrusted with federal money or a federal contract is a great responsibility.
 Inaccurate record keeping, acting under the direction of an unethical supervisor, and even an act of desperation in the face of financial difficulty can cause one to commit acts that lead to a federal criminal investigation.
 However, the US government, its attorneys, and its agencies are not infallible.
 Effective defense strategies can sometimes illustrate the flaws in the government’s prosecution, potentially providing a winning outcome for federal defendants in the best circumstances.
 Reach out to an experienced Maryland federal criminal defense attorney today to gain an aggressive advocate for your defense.